 There is a lot going on at Oud Beersel, the lambic brewery and blendery that Gert Christiaens has taken from a closed brewery in 2002 to an international success in 2018.
 Gert, his father Jos, and others on the Oud Beersel team revived the beloved brewery and site after a three year closure from 2002-2005.
-Since 2005, Oud Beersel has created many innovate, delicious lambic beers, and as well have used to technology to help promote and protect lambic’s heritage.
+Since 2005, Oud Beersel has created many innovative, delicious lambic beers, and as well have used to technology to help promote and protect lambic’s heritage.

 Gert has also had valuable help since early 2007 from a group called “De Geuzen van Oud Beersel” a non-profit organization of beer lovers that want to help educate consumers of lambic, as well as to help promote and protect Oud Beersel’s heritage and lambic itself.
 This group has been giving guided tours of the brewery for many years, and also organizes lambic blending workshops.
 From their website: “We are a group of enthusiasts who promote the lambic beers and protect their traditions.
 Each month, the members meet each other for instructive but pleasant activities, ranging from seminars on the history of lambic beers, to blending our own geuze.
 In ‘The Geuzes of Old Beersel”, our active members participate in working groups, working as the guides for brewery visits, the curators of the museum, and helping hands on our activities and those of brewery “Oud Beersel.”
 Visitors discover the wonderful world of spontaneous fermentation and members get actively involved with the ins and outs of a dynamic lambic brewery.”